 For example: “Become part of my online community – weekly live classes, unlimited on-demand videos and members-only benefits.”

-And then add a link to your Strydal profile: a great free tool to add more links to your Instagram profile is Linktree.
+And then add a link to your Strydal channel: a great free tool to add more links to your Instagram profile is Linktree.

 Of course, Instagram isn’t the only social media network out there.
 Not by a long stretch!

-Other ones worth considering are Facebook, YouTube and TikTok – you can add the link to your Strydal profile on each of these platforms too.
-You might even find more students there.
+Other ones worth considering are Facebook, YouTube and TikTok – you can add the link to your Strydal channel on each of these platforms too.
+You might even find more members there.

-It’s going to be where you do all your teaching, so make your Strydal profile a core part of your existing website!
+It’s going to be where you do all your teaching, so make your Strydal channel a core part of your existing website!

-Add a new section or button on your website, or a new option in the navigation bar (for example, 'Online Classes' or 'Online Membership') and link to your Strydal profile.
+Add a new section or button on your website, or a new option in the navigation bar (for example, 'Online Classes' or 'Online Membership') and link to your Strydal channel.

 Do you have a list of email addresses, and permission to contact them?
 That’s fantastic!
 Newsletters are arguably the most effective online marketing channel out there.